notjuanitorres/blockchain-todolist/README.md

 ---

-## 📜 License

-This project is licensed under the ISC License.
-See the [LICENSE](./LICENSE) file for more details.

----

 ## 🤝 Contributing

 Contributions are welcome!
 If you’d like to make improvements, please fork this repository and submit a pull request.